Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home.md

 {% include video id="F6QMU3KD7zw" provider="youtube" %}

 The movement of organisms like the bacteria in the above video in response to a chemical stimulus is called **chemotaxis**. *E. coli* and other bacteria have evolved to move toward **attractants** like glucose and electron acceptors and move away from **repellents** like Ni<sup>2+</sup> and Co<sup>2+</sup>.
-But how?

 In this module, we will delve into chemotaxis and ask a number of questions.
 How does a simple organism like *E. coli* sense an attractant or repellent in its environment?
-How does the bacterium change its internal state in response to this environment?
+How does the bacterium change its internal state accordingly?
 How can we model the bacterium's response?
 And how does the bacterium's behavior translate into an "algorithm" that it uses to explore its environment?

 [Next lesson](walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}